karashevich/FlappyJunieBird2/docs/completed-tasks.md

 - [x] Reduce a height of a jump (3x time less).
 - [x] Add a controller same to gravity and speed for a jump height.
 - [x] Make possible to add the result to the scoreboard even if it already full.
 Store the players with top 5 results.
+- [x] Make the speed faster when the score is getting higher.